“OK Google”, Tell me more about Voice Search and SEO

 Give the king a new throne!

-If you work with a digital marketing or SEO expert then you will have already heard that content is king… and it still is.
-If you are already doing the right things with your content including focusing on answering a query for your users, including relevant information and making sure it is well written then you are on the track to being visible when these voice searches are made.
+If you work with an SEO team then you will have already heard that content is king… and it still is.
+If you are already doing the right things with your content including focusing on answering a query for your users, including relevant information and making sure it is well written then you are on the track to being visible on search engines when these voice searches are made.

 This is a great opportunity to refresh your content if it is not in line with SEO best practices, making sure you are really focussing on the kind of information your target consumers crave.
 Queries will be more conversation based through voice searches so FAQ pages are a great opportunity to target these additional queries and address the Who, What, Why, When, Where and How.
 Typed search users may be happy to browse a bit more than voice searchers, who are looking for their information very quickly.
 You will need to ensure when you create the content that you are appealing to both segments of your target market.